-I am a 4th year PhD candidate in the Department of Cell Biology studying the evolution of single-celled eukaryotes.
+I am a 4th year PhD candidate in the Department of Biological Sciences studying the evolution of single-celled eukaryotes.
 My research is primarily computational, and involves comparing genes across the diversity of eukaryotic life in order to identify adaptive trends associated with various environmental and evolutionary selection pressures.
 I have worked as a teaching assistant several classes within the Department of Medical Microbiology and Immunology, and have given lectures within the MMI371 Bacterial Pathogenesis course.
 I also held an RA position in the Department of Political Sciences in 2016, focused on overcoming barriers to individual action on climate change within communities.

 Outside of academic study, my time at the U of A has focused mainly on science outreach.
 I have been a site co-ordinator for Let’s Talk Science for three years, specialising in volunteer engagement and biomedical education.
 I have run the Let’s Talk Science UAlberta social media and organise training and social activities for current volunteers.